 Motels4Now

-If you are in need of housing and would like to get on the waitlist for Motels4Now, you can sign up at Our Lady of the Road (744 S Main St, South Bend, IN 46601) during the Friday Breakfast Shift from 8-10am.
+If you or someone you know are in need of housing and would like to get on the waitlist for Motels4Now, you can sign up at Our Lady of the Road during the Friday Breakfast Shift from 8-10am.
+(744 S Main St, South Bend, IN 46601)

 Monetary Support

-Online donations can be made through PayPal at the link below:
+Online donations can be made through Network for Good, by clicking the button below:

 Landlords